d-feng/Scientist/ClaudeAgent/readme.md

-# 🔬 AI-Powered GEO DEG Analysis Pipeline
+# 🔬 GEO Search and Analysis Agent

 This project implements an **AI-integrated pipeline** for analyzing RNA-seq datasets from **NCBI GEO**.
 It automates the process from gene input → pathway/drug search → GEO dataset retrieval → differential expression analysis (DESeq2) using LangGraph-style agents and OpenAI models.